tobiasbriones/blog/swe/legal/ip/license-change-from-mit-to-bsd--3--clause-for-code-snippets-2023-04-13/index.md

 # License Change from MIT to BSD-3-Clause for Code Snippets (2023/04/13)

+As of now, source code inside articles in MathSoftware.Engineer are licensed under the BSD-3-Clause License, which supersedes the initial MIT License.

 In the beginning, I provided the MIT License to the code snippets of the [Blog](/) and [mathsoftware.engineer](https://mathsoftware.engineer) as well.
 This was because I thought articles would contain a vast amount of content but a